Best Diatonic Harmonicas Under $50 2026

 PROS

-• • Brass reed plates provide excellent resonance and a responsive feel
+• • Brass reed plates provide excellent resonance and responsiveness, a step up from cheaper materials.

 CONS

-• • Plastic comb, while durable, lacks the premium feel of wood or metal
+• • The plastic comb, while stable, lacks the warmth and breath feel of wood.

 Sound: